Join Eran Stern for an in-depth discussion in this video Using the exercise files, part of After Effects: 3D Typography.

 Mograph Techniques: Creating a Product Endpagewith Ian Robinson1h 50m Intermediate

-Kinetic Typography Techniques with After Effectswith Angie Taylor7h 16m Appropriate for all
+After Effects: Kinetic Typography Techniques (2011)with Angie Taylor7h 16m Appropriate for all

 1. 3D Typography Essentials